Alhassan Dantata: Career

 The groundnut pyramids were used as temporary storage for harvested groundnuts.
 During the mid-20th century, these structures were widely used in Northern Nigeria, particularly in Kano.
 Dantata was one of its earliest and most prolific adopters.

 Dantata was in Bebeji when British troops invaded the Kano Emirate on February 1, 1903, conquering the town after its sarki was killed.
 He remained there until the roads were safe for travel.
 Then, he set out for the British Gold Coast, traveling through Ibadan and Lagos, and reached Accra by sea.
 Soon after, he began using this route to transport his kolanuts to Lagos, where he resold them to traders bound for Kano, becoming one of the first northern traders to use these routes commercially.
 In 1906, he diversified his trade by dealing in beads, necklaces, and European cloth.
 After his mother's death in 1908, he focused his trade on Kano and Lagos.

 During this period, Dantata moved to Kano city and established a house in the Sarari ward, which was mostly empty at the time.
 With the expansion of groundnut production in British Northern Nigeria, the Niger Company (later part of the United Africa Company) started contacting established merchants in the region through the emir and their chief agent, Adamu Jakada.
 By 1918, after being approached by the company, Dantata had established a large network of agents and sub-agents to purchase groundnuts.
 His experience in coastal trade and basic knowledge of English gave him an advantage over other Kano merchants working with the company.
 His frugality and modest lifestyle enabled him to "accumulate capital rapidly".
 He soon became the Niger Company's largest supplier and, by 1922, one of the wealthiest men in Kano.

 From 1926, Dantata utilised the newly established railway to promote cattle trade with Lagos and revitalized the kolanut trade with Western Nigeria.
 In 1929, when the Bank of British West Africa opened a branch in Kano, he famously deposited twenty camel-loads of silver coins, becoming the first Kano businessman to use a bank.
 By the 1940s, he bought and sold about 20,000 tons of groundnut in a year.
 During this period, Nigeria had become one of the world's leading groundnut producers, with Kano Province contributing almost half of the country's groundnut production.

 In the early 1950s, with the assistance of the United Africa Company (UAC), he became a direct importer of consumer goods from Europe.
 He was the leading agent for the UAC and was advanced credit of up to £500,000 for crop purchase.
 In 1953, he became the first Nigerian licensed buying agent for the Northern Nigeria Marketing Board.
 He also became involved in transporting, direct importing, real estate, and the construction industry, working directly with the Native Administration.
-His three eldest sons, Ahmadu, Sanusi and Aminu, were in charge of land, building, and contracting and transport sections of the business, with each backed by a separate organisation.
+His three eldest sons, Ahmadu, Sanusi and Aminu, were in charge of land, building, contracting and transport sections of the business, with each backed by a separate organisation.